Lewis River Falls | Trail Route, Hiking Tips + Best Time to Visit!

 Location: [Click Here]

-Lewis River Falls is an 8.6 mile heavily trafficked trail.
-This hike especially gets busy in the summer.
-To avoid the traffic on the way up to the trail along the gravel road and to avoid not have a spot in the parking low, plan to arrive earlier in the day (before 9).
 There is active ticketing if you park along the road or try and make your own parking spot, especially on the weekends and busier months.
-To avoid getting a ticket, make sure you aren’t parking on the roads (especially around the lower falls parking lot).
+To avoid getting a ticket, make sure you aren’t parking on the roads (especially around the Lower Falls parking lot).
 If you continue up the road, you will find additional parking.
-Also, you’ll also need a Northwest Forest Pass for this trail.
-Make sure it’s displayed to avoid a ticket!

-AllTrails describes this hike as moderate which I think is pretty accurate because there are some steep inclines in a couple of places.
-However, I think the trail is totally manageable if you want to bring along kids!
+AllTrails describes this hike as moderate which I think is pretty accurate.
+There are some steep inclines in a couple of places.
+However, I think the trail is manageable if you want to bring along kids.
 Also, prepare for limited cell service.
-It was pretty spotty when I was there having AT&T, but you may have better luck if you have a different provider.

 Middle Lewis River Falls